Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Problem Setting and Existing Framework

+To motivate the various notions that we would discuss momentarily, let us consider using crude Monte Carlo to estimate $p$.
+This means we utilize the unbiased estimator $Z=I_{\cA_{\gamma}}$ for $p$, where $I_{\cA_\gamma}$ denotes the indicator variable on the event $\cA_\gamma$.
+Suppose we generate the output $Z$ independently $n$ times, and construct $\hp$ as their sample mean.
+Intuitively, when $p$ is tiny, this estimator $\hp$ is most likely zero unless $n$ is a huge number, since a long trial length is needed to land at the rare event $\cA_\gamma$.

+To describe the above challenge mathematically, we consider the following criterion.
+For a given tolerance level $\varepsilon>0$ (e.g., $5\%$), we would like an estimator $\hat p$ to satisfy

 for a certain $0<\delta<1$ when using a simulation size $n$.
-Note that the error between $\hat p$ and $p$ in \eqref{basic} is measured relative to the magnitude of $p$ itself, since $p$ is tiny and the estimation is only meaningful if the error is small enough relative to this tiny quantity.

-Suppose we use crude Monte Carlo, which utilizes the unbiased estimator $Z=I_{\cA_{\gamma}}$ for $p$, where $I_{\cA_\gamma}$ denotes the indicator variable on the event $\cA_\gamma$.
-Let $\hp$ be the sample mean of $n$ independent replications of $Z$.
-Then by Chebyshev's inequality, we get that for any $0<\delta<1$,
+In \eqref{basic}, the closeness between $\hat p$ and $p$, which represents the error of $\hat p$ in estimating $p$, is measured relative to the magnitude of $p$ itself.
+This is because for tiny $p$, the estimation is only meaningful if the error is small enough relative to this tiny quantity.
+Linking to crude Monte Carlo, outputting merely $\hat p=0$, as likely to happen thereby, would be viewed as incurring a substantial error, i.e., lying in the event $|\hat p-p|>\delta p$ in \eqref{basic}.
+Put in another way, we argue that a huge sample size $n$ is needed for crude Monte Carlo to attain \eqref{basic}.
+Note that by Chebyshev's inequality, we get that for any $0<\delta<1$,